aborrero/fw-admin/debian/README.md

 	# make

-Make sure you have lintian, as the Makefile will call it to check the binary package.
+Make sure you have `lintian`, as the Makefile will call it to check the binary package.

 If you want to test `fw-admin` without making a debian package (i.e. you are in rpm-based system) go to `/src` dir.